mabragor/cl-itertools/README.md

   ARG is (re-evaluated on each cycle) form, whose result is supplied to iterator on each invocation;
 * FOR var IN-CORO coro WITH-ARG arg -- iterate driver for coroutines.
 Iteration stops as soon as coroutine returns no values (i.e. (VALUES))
+* DEF-LAUNCHED-ITER is like DEFITER, but calls iterator one time before returing it.
+Thus, returned iterator is at the first YIELD, when it's returned.

 Technicalities
 --------------